rayalan/binary-adages/content/calibrating-terms.md

 > "All of you should watch this video."
 >
-> _Alan's re-creation of an excited coworker after learning something awesome._
+> _Alan's re-creation of an excited coworker, after learning something awesome._

 This style of communication isn't just about praise.
 For example, has a coworker ever said something like?